DiogoNogueiraLima/ner_smalllm_project/reports/04_adversarial_attacks.md

 | synonym_oracle | 0.830 | 0.885 | 0.856 | -0.006 | 0.006 | 0.115 | 0.100 | 0.053 | 0.039 |
 | synonym_pred | 0.830 | 0.885 | 0.856 | -0.006 | 0.006 | 0.115 | 0.100 | 0.045 | 0.045 |

+> note: The synonym attack affects only a small subset of entity tokens, since most legal entities (e.g., PERSON, LOCATION, TIME) do not admit safe synonym substitution.
+As a result, many validation sentences remain unchanged, and the observed F1 drop should be interpreted as a lower bound on semantic robustness.

 ### Insertion — true structural view (no projection)

 | attack | precision | recall | f1 | entity_retention_rate | conf_drop_gold_true_insertion |